doublesecretagency/craft-googlemaps/docs/maps/twig-php-methods.md

 # Twig & PHP Methods

-In addition to all the [Universal Methods](/maps/universal-methods/) available in the API, there is only one method that is available exclusively in Twig and PHP.
+In addition to all the [Universal Methods](/maps/universal-methods/) available in the API, there are a few more methods that are available exclusively in Twig and PHP.

-This method has no JavaScript equivalent because it is unnecessary within the JavaScript context.

 ## `getDna()`